Forecast: Scorching heat wave extended in US Northwest

 Portland officials have opened cooling centers in public buildings and installed misting stations in parks.
 TriMet, which operates public transportation in the Portland metro area, is offering free rides to cooling centers for passengers who cannot afford to pay.

-Officials in Seattle and Portland on Tuesday issued air quality advisories expected to last through Saturday, warning that smog may reach levels that could be unhealthy for sensitive groups.
+Officials in Seattle and Portland on Tuesday issued air quality advisories expected to last through Saturday.

 Further south, the National Weather Service issued a heat advisory on Wednesday for western Nevada and northeast California that is set to last from the late Thursday morning until Saturday night.
 Across the region, near record daytime high temperatures will range from 99 to 104 degrees F (37.22 to 40 C).